atrauzzi/protoculture/readme.md

 #### Platforms
 Platforms represent the means by which you wish to populate the environment that Protoculture will make available.
-Platforms are also free to do any kind of bootstrap and are also free to register `ServiceProviders`!
+Platforms are free to do any kind of bootstrap you need and should be used to help make your app universal.

 #### Apps
 Apps are probably the easiest level of encapsulation to think about.
 If you were making a console application, you would treat the entrypoint in the `App` class as your `main`.
 A `Suite` can also be made up of multiple applications.
 This is especially true when working in the browser as you may have multiple suites that get minified that wish to reuse apps!

-## Author

-Protoculture is created by Alexander Trauzzi.

-## Meta

-_I bet you were hoping for a full readme..._

-_Soon, but not quite yet!_
+Remember, Protoculture is asynchronous!
+That means your apps can be too.
+If a Protoculture suite detects that it contains any asynchronous apps, it will automatically set up a heartbeat.
+This is extremely useful for when you have
+long running processes or are using a library that opens up sockets.
+When all applications are done executing, Protoculture will ask every app to finish up.
+You don't have to manage a thing!

 ### Inspiration